 - Cloud Tasks > Cloud Tasks Queue Admin role: Permissions for

 - Datastore > Datastore Index Admin role: Permissions for uploading

-The account can now deploy apps to the target GCP project in App Engine.
-For more information about how to deploy apps, see Deploying a Python App.
+The user account can now deploy apps to the App Engine application in the associated GCP project.
+For details about how to deploy apps, see Deploying your app.

 Troubleshooting IAM-related deployment failures